usc-isi-i2/kgtk/docs/transform/ifexists.md

 ### Experimental Join Facility

-The `kgtk ifexists` comand contains experimental support for performing a join.
+The `kgtk ifexists` command contains experimental support for performing a join.
 The join output file (which may be the primary output file) will contain the union of the columns found in the `--input-file` and the `--filter-on` file, and may contain records from both file.
 At the present time, please refer to